-The Company maintains a liquidity pool, which consists primarily of unencumbered securities, including US Treasuries, US Agencies, and US Mortgages, as well as cash.
+The Company maintains a liquidity pool which consists primarily of unencumbered securities, including US treasuries, US agency debt, and US agency MBS, as well as cash.
 Liquidity stress scenarios are used to assess the appropriate level for the Company's liquidity pool.